Virtual CTO Subscription Terms of Service: Client Acceptance

 • Advising on technology budgets and resource allocation.

 1.3.
-Monthly Development Hours.
-The subscription includes two (2) hours of development time per calendar month (the “Monthly Development Hours”).
+Development Hours.
+The subscription includes five (5) hours of development time per month for monthly or quarterly billing periods and five (5) hours of development time per quarter for yearly billing periods (the “Development Hours”).
 This time is for tasks like website platform development, posting updates, adding new website pages, or other tasks that require significant time.
-The “unlimited messaging and asynchronous tech support” is part of the overall service and is not counted against these Monthly Development Hours.
+The “unlimited messaging and asynchronous tech support” is part of the overall service and is not counted against these Development Hours.

 1.4.
 Nature of Services.
 The Services are advisory, strategic, and include execution of tasks as described.
 The Consultant will perform the Services professionally and skillfully, meeting industry standards, using trained, skilled, and experienced personnel.
 The Consultant will dedicate enough productive time and effort to perform the Services promptly.
 All work the Consultant performs under this Agreement is considered “work-for-hire” for the Client.